How to Organize Virtual Consultations

 Here's how to make a virtual consultation count.

-- Pick a time and be on time – No one wants their time wasted and that goes for virtual visits as much as in person ones.
-To ensure that everyone feels their time is being respected, pick a time you all can agree on and then be prompt for the meeting.
+- Pick a time and be on time - No one wants their time wasted and that goes for virtual visits as much as in person ones.
+To ensure that everyone feels their time is being respected, pick a time you all can agree on for your virtual consultation and then be prompt for the meeting.

 - Prep work - Before switching on Zoom or Google Meet, do your homework.
 This includes familiarizing yourself with the client, their concerns, and needs.
 They'll likely have questions that you can address along the way, but try to have a solid footing going into the talk.